steinbergmedia/vst3_dev_portal/src/pages/Technical+Documentation/Change+History/3.7.5/ModuleInfo.md

 ## IPluginCompatibility

-If the plug-in could not deliver the [moduleinfo.json](../../../Technical+Documentation/VST+Module+Architecture/ModuleInfo-JSON.md) because it does not support bundle, it is possible to add to the plug-in factory this new interface *IPluginCompatibility*.
+If the plug-in could not deliver the [moduleinfo.json](../../../Technical+Documentation/VST+Module+Architecture/ModuleInfo-JSON.md) because it does not support bundle, it is possible to add the new interface *IPluginCompatibility* to the plug-in factory.
 ### Example

 **In plugentry.cpp**: